-Local pricing in Mongolia is a more stable, compared to world markets.
+Local coal pricing in Mongolia is more stable, compared to world markets.
 Domestically, households, enterprises, coal preparation plants and TPPs pay different prices for thermal coal.
-For example, coal preparation plants pay less price to buy coal because its location is next to mines.
+For example, coal preparation plants pay less price to buy coal because its location is next to the mines.
 In addition, TTPs create more than half of total domestic demand, each one having different prices and contract with mines to buy coal.
 In other words, they purchase coal directly from the mines.
 Therefore, contracting price is not much higher than one at a mineshaft, since in Mongolia, most of TPPs and mines are under state ownership, and price of coal for domestic consumption is almost entirely regulated by the state.
-The highest price in Mongolia is paid by households and enterprises because of their purchasing model which includes an intermediary seller.
+The linked the spot market.
+Other big producers include Anglo American, South 32, Rio Tinto and Whitehaven.
+They do most of their business on contracts.